-And what an engineering blunder that the central movement of this same concerto is recorded at a higher volume level than all the rest.
+And what an engineering blunder that the central movement of this concerto is recorded at a higher volume level than all the rest.
 I had to turn the volume down a couple notches here and then back up again for the finale.
-Chandos, I am shocked at your amateurish engineering on this disc.

-The 3rd Concerto fares slightly better regarding tempos, although the 3rd movement (marked Allegro non troppo, by the way) is still too fast.
-But the odd recorded sound persisted all through.
+The 3rd Concerto fares slightly better regarding tempos, until the 3rd movement (marked Allegro non troppo, by the way) which is once again ludicrous.
+The free-for-all melee is one of the most unmusical, ostentatious displays I can recall.
+And the odd recorded sound persists all through.

 Not for a moment am I "impressed" with Lortie's ability to play this music this fast (although that alone is remarkable).
 I was actually amazed that Gardner could keep up with him.
 And at first I wanted to blame Gardner for the absurd speeds, as he is often guilty of this very thing.
 But no, Lortie establishes and sustains these tempos and just pedals his way through it.
 Musical values are tossed aside in the scramble and it's a race to the finish line.
 And it sounds absolutely looney tunes.

 This is the second Chandos CD in a row I've been disappointed with (the other being Eric Coates Orchestral Works Vol 1, John Wilson conducting).
 A quick check revealed both discs utilize the same orchestra - the BBC Philharmonic.
-Chandos seems to be having some difficulty recording this orchestra in their preferred venue.
-Perhaps it's time for them to reassess their recording techniques here.
+Chandos seems to be having some difficulty recording this orchestra in its preferred venue.
+I hope they will reassess their recording techniques here.
 We had our fill of the 1980s Chandos sound and do not want it back.
 Ever.